EdisonLeeeee/GraphAdv/README.md

 ![](https://img.shields.io/github/issues/EdisonLeeeee/GraphAdv)
 [![GitHub license](https://img.shields.io/github/license/EdisonLeeeee/GraphAdv)](https://github.com/EdisonLeeeee/GraphAdv/blob/master/LICENSE)

+# NOTE: GraphAdv is still Building due to the upgrading of GraphGallery

 TensorFlow 2 implementation of state-of-the-arts graph adversarial attack and defense models (methods).
 This repo is built on another graph-based repository [GraphGallery](https://github.com/EdisonLeeeee/GraphGallery), You can browse it for more details.

 # Installation